Peersyst/aws-kms-xrp-signing/README.md

-# AWS KMS based Ripple Tx Signing
+# AWS KMS based XRPL Tx Signing
-This repo shows how to sign a Ripple transaction using AWS KMS.
+This repo shows how to sign an XRPL transaction using AWS KMS.

 ## Prep
 1. Create ECDSA secp256k1 key in AWS KMS